IIIF/api/source/api/image/3.0/index.md

 The set of features, formats and qualities supported is the union of those declared in the external profile document and those added by the `extra` properties.
 If a feature is not present in either the profile document or the `extraFeatures` property, then a client _MUST_ assume that the feature is not supported.

-The following fragment shows a profile indicating support for additional formats, qualities, and features beyond level 2 [compliance][compliance-levels].
-It also includes a size limit.

 ### 5.6.
 Rights and Licensing Properties

 The rights and licensing properties, `attribution`, `license` and `logo`, have the same semantics and requirements as those in the [Presentation API][prezi-api].